satyakig/Eventica-BackEnd/README.md

 ## Setup

-- Install NodeJS v12 from https://nodejs.org/en/download/releases/
+- Install NodeJS v12 from [https://nodejs.org/en/download/releases/](https://nodejs.org/en/download/releases/)
 - Clone the GitHub repo
+- Use a terminal and navigate to the project root directory
-- Run `npm ci` or `npm install` to install all the dependencies
+- Run `npm install` or `npm ci` to install the project dependencies
 - Run `npm run watch` to start the application locally
 - Application will start on `https://localhost:3001`